 Tangible assets status

 The tangible assets are divided into fixed assets (land, buildings, infrastructure, facilities) and short-term assets (raw materials).
 Their status depends directly on the availability of financial resources for their renovation and development.
 In the cross-border area, the need for investment in specific activities and measures is determined mainly on the basis of the current tangible assets status.

+1. Will the adoption of the Environmental Assessment Report, ie the Strategic Environmental Assessment, have an impact on the procedures for the adoption of General urban plan (GUP), Detailed Urban Plan (DUP), or other urban planning or urban project documentation that have already started or will be prepared on the basis of previously adopted urban documentation from higher level where there is or has already been approved a Strategic Environmental Assessment?

+- To be consider the possibility for harmonization of the procedures, ie change of the previously adopted urban documentation from a higher level in order to have compliance.

+- For these changes to previously adopted urban documentation, it will be necessary to provide funds, especially having in mind that these previously adopted have a valid planning period.

 The EAR will include an analysis of the main tangible assets status related to CBCP and TSIM.